paulsimroth/Ethereum101-course-project/README.md

 In this repository you can find my project I did in order to complete the Solidity course at Moralis Academy.

 The Wallet Project was for the Ethereum Smart Contract Programming 101 Course at Moralis Academy which I completed on Nov.
 8th 2021.
-It is a multi signature wallet where you need the approval of 2/3 Admins to complete a transaction.
+It is a multi signature wallet where you need the approval of the Admins to complete a transaction.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR